RakhithJK/dbeaver-dbeaver-wiki/Data-Refresh.md

 ![image](https://user-images.githubusercontent.com/20579256/203995457-b755081f-18d4-46e8-b998-56a7ebd1eba2.png).
 Now you can configure auto refresh in the two following ways:
 ### 1. Use a predetermined duration
-You can select via available predetermined periods.
+You can select via choosing an available predetermined period in the context menu.

 > ![image](https://user-images.githubusercontent.com/20579256/203997905-7662c487-743c-45ef-8704-ad6dc88e1b5a.png)